una-org/una/api.md

 server to the server if it is passed in.
 If a port number is passed in, a HttpServer will be launched instead.

+### una.enableScreenless()

+Enable the screenless mode.

+### una.screenless.registerInitState(init_fn)

+When a screen or controller joins a new room, your init_fn will be called.
+Your init_fn should return the default state that the new room should have.

+### una.screenless.registerOnControllerEvent(key, callback)

+When a controller send a new payload keyed by key to the server, your callback will be called with the following parameters:
+- UnaServer: the UnaServer instance associated with the room
+- una_header: una_header associated with the controller that sent the payload
+- payload: The payload sent by the controller

+### una.screenless.registerOnScreenEvent(key, callback)

+When a screen send a new payload keyed by key to the server, your callback will be called with the following parameters:
+- UnaServer: the UnaServer instance associated with the room
+- una_header: una_header associated with the controller that sent the payload
+- payload: The payload sent by the controller

+### una.setConfig(config_key, config_value)

+Sets configuration key.
+The available keys are as follow:

+- floodControlDelay : delay in milliseconds
+Discard subsequent messages that fall within miliseconds of the previous message.

+### una.screenless

+The screenless object.

 ### una.app

 An express app instance attached to the Una instance.